When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Streaming Software is Different from Streaming Platforms.

-A Streaming Platform is where you bring, upload, or broadcast your game.
-These are Twitch, Facebook, YouTube, DLive, BigoLive, and many more.
+A Streaming Platform is where you bring, upload, or broadcast your game: Twitch, Facebook, YouTube, DLive, BigoLive, and many more.

-All of these gaming or live streaming platforms allow anyone to become a streamer, but to get started, you need to have software to bring all your content together.
+These gaming or live streaming platforms allow anyone to become a streamer, but to get started, you need software to organize your content.

-Streaming Software is a software encoding program.
-It is a necessity for live streaming.
-It converts your video and audio input into a digital format compatible with playback on different platforms.
+Streaming Software is an encoding program that is necessary for live streaming.
+It converts video and audio input into a digital format compatible with playback on different platforms.

-Software encoders range from simple ones that would simply broadcast your stream to more robust ones that would allow you to use multiple cameras, add graphics on the fly, mix in multiple audio sources and so much more.
+Software encoders range from simple ones that broadcast your stream to more robust ones that allow you to use multiple cameras, add graphics on the fly, mix in multiple audio sources, and more.

 Prices vary as well, depending on its functionality.

-In this article, however, we will not be talking about all those expensive ones.
+However, this article will not discuss all those expensive ones.

 You already have your expensive computer setups; let’s try and not to spend any more money.

-Today we’ll be listing down the top, best, and FREE streaming software suitable for live-stream gaming.
+Today, we’ll list the best and FREE streaming software suitable for live-stream gaming.

 OBS Studio

-OBS Studio or Open Broadcaster Software Studio is both a screen recorder and editing software that lets you create a seamless broadcast.
+OBS Studio, or Open Broadcaster Software Studio, is a screen recorder and editing software that allows you to create seamless broadcasts.

 The most dynamic and completely free live streaming software and screen recorder available for gamers.

-OBS Studio lets you record your games, lets you incorporate images and videos onto your screen, and you can mix in audio and music and adjust just about every aspect of your streams while allowing you to record directly from your webcam and microphone.
+OBS Studio lets you record your games, incorporate images and videos onto your screen, mix audio and music, and adjust every aspect of your streams.
+It also allows you to record directly from your webcam and microphone.

-If this is your first time running software like this, OBS might appear a bit more complicated.
+If this is your first time running software like this, OBS might appear more complicated.

-It might take a few trials and errors before you familiarize yourself with it, but as they say, practice makes perfect.
+It might take a few trials and errors before you become familiar with it, but as the saying goes, practice makes perfect.

-Before going in and doing it live, maybe try and mix stuff on a prerecorded video first, and make yourself familiar with how the software and the workflow run.
+Before going live, you could try mixing stuff on a prerecorded video and familiarizing yourself with the software and workflow.

-Compatible with Windows, macOS, and Linux.
-Supports Twitch, YouTube, Hitbox, Facebook and many other streaming platforms available.
+It is compatible with Windows, macOS, and Linux and supports Twitch, YouTube, Hitbox, Facebook, and other streaming platforms.

 Streamlabs OBS

 Streamlabs OBS (SLOBS) is a friendlier version of OBS Studio.
-SLOBS has a simplified interface which makes it an ideal choice for first-time streamers, yet it still gives you access to all the features that made the original OBS popular.
+Its simplified interface makes it ideal for first-time streamers, yet it still offers access to all the features that made the original OBS popular.

 CPU and memory usage is also lower compared to others.

-This Software is also completely free and has an easier installation process than OBS.
-It has a huge theme library that you can choose from to personalize your stream.
+This Software is also completely free and has a more straightforward installation process than OBS.
+It also has a vast theme library that you can use to personalize your stream.

 It has a built-in text-to-speech feature and widgets.
-It has website integration and everything you need to stream your game on Twitch, YouTube and other key streaming platforms.
+It also integrates with websites and provides everything you need to stream your game on Twitch, YouTube, and other key streaming platforms.

 It has a mask feature that lets your audience dress you up through donations (pretty cool).

-Overall it has more functionality, has a higher performance value and is overall a better user experience.
-However, this software is still in Beta state and only runs on Windows at the moment, but you can get Streamlabs OBS Mac with Bootcamp.
+It has more functionality, a higher performance value, and a better user experience.
+However, this software is still in Beta and only runs on Windows, but you can get Streamlabs OBS Mac with Bootcamp.

 Nvidia Shadowplay